 About this Research Topic

 The development and broad application of high-throughput experimental technologies have enabled biology to enter the era of ‘Big Data’ (large datasets).
-How to effectively mine biological knowledge from the overwhelming amounts of data is a challenging and important problem in plant sciences.
+How to effectively mine biological knowledge from the overwhelming amount of data is a challenging and important problem in plant science.

 • Review, evaluation and/or application of machine learning-based models, software packages and web servers for specific prediction problems in plants.

 • Development of novel models, software packages and web servers for specific prediction problems in plants using traditional and novel machine learning technologies (i.e., deep learning).

 • Development of biological databases with machine learning-based predictions and experimental data.

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.